TheChiefMeat/Chiefs-Big-List-of-Programs/README.md

 * [MasterPassword](https://gitlab.com/MasterPassword/MasterPassword) - Stateless Password Manager
 * [PGP Suite](https://github.com/TheChiefMeat/pgp) - A simple and easy to use PGP system
 * [Private Internet Access](https://www.privateinternetaccess.com/) - High-speed anonymous VPN Service
-* [restic](https://github.com/restic/restic) - restic is a backup program that is fast, efficient and secure
 * [Spybot Anti-Beacon for Windows](https://www.safer-networking.org/spybot-anti-beacon) - Spybot Anti-Beacon is a standalone tool which was designed to block and stop the various tracking (telemetry) issues present in Windows 10
 * [VeraCrypt](https://www.veracrypt.fr/) - VeraCrypt is free open-source disk encryption software for Windows, Mac OS X and Linux